BlinkyStitt/plex-schedule/README.md

  - [ ] upgrade requirements by using pip-tools inside docker
  - [ ] command for setting up crontab
  - [ ] use pip-sync instead of pip install
+ - [ ] make sure specials get sorted into a series by air date instead of being a special season at the end

 # Authors